 This post may contain affiliate links.
 Please read our disclosure policy.

-The depths of my love of a jar of homemade strawberry jam knows no bounds.
-Strawberries cooking on the stove hold the aroma and flavor that have launched a thousand of my own ships…the title of my original blog and cookbook was inspired as I inhaled sweet strawberry rose sauce cooking in my kitchen in San Francisco during culinary school.
+The depths of my love of a jar of homemade strawberry jam know no bounds.
+Strawberries cooking on the stove hold the aroma and flavor that have launched a thousand of my own shipsโฆthe title of my original blog and cookbook was inspired as I inhaled sweet strawberry rose sauce while cooking in my kitchen in San Francisco during culinary school.
 My first blog post was a heartfelt story with Strawberry Rose Lemonade as its recipe.

-This very easy strawberry jam is one to make especially during strawberry season, but it’s also wonderful all year long, coaxing flavor from winter-time berries that are otherwise lackluster.
-Here in northern Michigan, strawberry season comes mid- to late-June.
-I take a gentle touch with ingredients but always include rose water, which is a strawberry’s twin sister, best friend, cousin, all.
+This very easy strawberry jam is also small batch strawberry jam, which is why it’s a great one to make especially during strawberry season, but also wonderful all year long, coaxing flavor from a few winter-time berries that are otherwise lackluster.
+Here in northern Michigan, strawberry season comes mid- to late June.
+I take a gentle touch with ingredients but always include rose water, which is a strawberryโs twin sister, best friend, cousin, all … because the fruit and the flower come from the same rose family.
+And I take the jam straight to fridge, to be eaten quickly and to be able to skip the canning and water bath step that’s used for room temp shelf-life jam.

 Strawberry Jam Ingredients